rcalixte/wayland-book/src/protocol-design/design-patterns.md

 There are two versioning models in use in Wayland protocols: unstable and stable.
-Both models only allow for backwards-compatible changes, but when a protocol transitions from unstable to stable, breaking changes are permitted.
-This gives protocols an incubation period during which we can test them in practice, then apply what we've learned to a protocol that should stand the test of time in one big breaking change[^2].
+Both models only allow for backwards-compatible changes, but when a protocol transitions from unstable to stable, one last breaking change is permitted.
+This gives protocols an incubation period during which we can test them in practice, then apply our insights in one last big set of breaking changes to make a protocol that should stand the test of time[^2].

 To make a backwards-compatible change, you may only add new events or requests to the end of an interface, or new members to the end of an enum.
 Additionally,